bpaquier/docWeb-voyager-back-end/README.md

 ## 🛰️ Project Overview

-**Voyager Back-end** is a back-end application for a web documentary on the Golden Record.
-The front-end application is deployed [here](https://golden-record.netlify.app/).
-This repository contains the back-end application and has a database and API to access it.
+This repository is a back-end application for a web documentary on the Golden Record and has a database and an API.
 It is deployed on this url https://custom-pcvp.frb.io/.

 ## 📄 Getting Started